List of Kamen Rider Ex-Aid characters: Kyotaro Hinata

 Kyotaro Hinata (日向 恭太郎, Hinata Kyōtarō) is the Deputy Director-General of the Ministry of Health and a former doctor.
-Sixteen years prior to the series, he performed a life-saving surgery on Emu Hojo.
+16 years prior to the series, he performed a life-saving surgery on Emu.

 Kyotaro Hinata is portrayed by Hironobu Nomura (野村 宏伸, Nomura Hironobu).

 Bugsters

 The Bugsters (バグスター, Bagusutā), also known as Bugster Viruses (バグスターウイルス, Bagusutā Uirusu), are sentient, monstrous, microscopic computer viruses born from the Year 2000 problem that aim to destroy humanity and rule the world.
-After Kuroto Dan discovered them during the millennium turnover, his father Masamune infected himself with the original Bugster Virus before he manipulated Kuroto into doing the same to Emu Hojo in order to breed the Bugsters themselves.
+After Kuroto discovered them during the millennium turnover, his father Masamune infected himself with the original Bugster Virus before he manipulated Kuroto into doing the same to Emu in order to breed the Bugsters themselves.

 Following Zero Day, the Bugsters are developed from humans infected with the Bugster Virus.
 Using their host's negative emotions, the monsters are able to take control of them and transform them into giant Bugster Union (バグスターユニオン, Bagusutā Yunion) monsters.
 Once a Rider extracts the Bugster from the host, the former will manifest in their complete form alongside a group of Bugster Virus foot soldiers while the host will revert to their human form and suffer from the effects of Game Disease (ゲーム病, Gēmu-byō).
 Unless their corresponding Bugster is destroyed or dealt with quickly, the host will turn into data and the former fully manifests with additional powers, such as the ability to assume human forms.
 Due to negative emotions fueling the Bugster Virus and Game Disease, stressors can potentially cause the host to spawn additional Bugster Virus foot soldiers or duplicates of the original Bugster monster.
 If a Bugster's physical body is destroyed without someone absorbing their essence, they will die permanently, though fully manifested Bugsters possess immortality and can be revived multiple times.
 Despite all of this, a person afflicted with the Bugster Virus or Game Disease can overcome their condition via positive emotions.

 After Graphite attempts to cause a second Zero Day, the Bugsters evolve to the point where they can attain their monstrous forms without assuming Bugster Union forms, retain memories from past battles, "level up" along with the Gamer Riders, take over their host's body by killing their mind, and eventually, the ability to manifest without a host.

 Being born from video games, the Bugsters behave similarly to artificial intelligences and follow their corresponding games' rules.
 As such, some take on an antagonistic role and fight their hosts while others behave like support characters and aid their hosts.
 Regardless of whether they are in opposition or cooperation with each other, they all follow the rules and treat each other fairly.